-Season 4 of The Marvelous Mrs. Maisel on Prime ties up some loose ends, principally the relationship between Miriam "Midge" Maisel (Rachel Brosnahan) and Lenny Bruce (Luke Kirby).
+Seasons 4 and 5 of The Marvelous Mrs. Maisel on Prime tied up some loose ends, including the relationship between Miriam "Midge" Maisel (Rachel Brosnahan) and Lenny Bruce (Luke Kirby).

 Midge meets so-called "sick comic" Lenny in the pilot episode in 2017.
 After her stand-up debut during which she bares her breasts, Midge gets busted for indecency.
 Who's in the backseat of the police car but none other than Bruce, also arrested that night for being "obscene" on stage.
 Midge and Lenny bond and eventually become friends.

 Midge is the female Lenny.
 On the show, she's even more daring, riffing on the latest developments in her personal life.
 Midge holds nothing back; she's an open book for women at the end of the 1950s.
 Midge doesn't know her place, otherwise she wouldn't be trying to break into the man's world of stand-up.